 - Heat oven to 350°F. Cover the bottom of a large dutch oven with the sliced red onion.

 - Place in the oven, covered, for about one hour.
-Cut the potatoes in about 2 x 2" cubes, set aside.
+Cut the potatoes in about 2 x 2" cubes.
+Season with remaining garlic, olive oil salt and pepper, set aside.

 - Continue to cook, uncovered for about another 45 to 60 minutes until the meat is tender and easily comes apart from the bone using a fork.
 If the surface of the meat is getting dark, cover lightly with foil.
 Once done, remove from the oven and let rest for about 10 minutes before serving.